Zhang-pchao/OilWaterInterface/Voronoi_CVs/README.md

-# Voronoi Collective Variables (CVs) for Ion Systems

-This repository contains a set of Collective Variables (CVs) for simulating ion behavior in various systems using PLUMED.
-These CVs are particularly useful for studying the ionization of water molecules, ion distances, and ion localization in a slab system.
+These CVs are particularly useful for studying the autoionization of water molecules, ion distances, and ion localization in a slab system.
+However, the methodology is not limited to water; it can be extended to other systems with similar mechanisms.

 ## Installation